-These results show that linear objective functions over general feasible sets can be learned from relatively few observations of historical optimal parameter-solutions pairs.
+Our results show that linear objective functions over general feasible sets can be learned from relatively few observations of historical optimal parameter-solution pairs.
 We will derive various extensions of our scheme, such as approximately learning non-linear objective functions and learning from suboptimal decisions.
 We will also, briefly, discuss the case where the objective~$ \ctrue $ is known, but some linear constraints are unknown in this paper.